diviatrix/PPBot/README.md

 **Usage**

-`/go - registers user with defaultUser data and Telegram ID /roll - Gives user random PP of the Day or show recieved if timeout is not reached /top - use with any number to check its stats, or if it is added /me - shows user data stats All bot answers are replies to request message`
+- /go - registers user with defaultUser data and Telegram ID
+- /roll - Gives user random PP of the Day or show recieved if timeout is not reached
+- /top - use with any number to check its stats, or if it is added
+- /me - shows user data stats All bot answers are replies to request message

 **User Data**

-saved as JSON
+- saved as JSON
+    - user Telegram ID
+    - event data
-stores in Firebase realtime database
+- stores in Firebase realtime database
-- all database usage logs to console in debug layer user Telegram ID collect stats user can roll collectibles
+- all database usage logs to console in debug layer
-/deleteme fully remove user data from db including ID userData structure in settings-template.json
+- /deleteme fully remove user data from db including ID

 *Will be updated sometime*